 The Orbit executable format stores the values for the instruction memory and the initial contents of the data memory.
-These values are stored in the executable format in sequential order, starting with the values for address zero.
+These values are stored in the exeVersion 1.5: Correct error in size and length of immediate operand, change from 4 bits to 3 bits cutable format in sequential order, starting with the values for address zero.
 Instructions are stored as 32-bit words, encoded according to the format described in sections 2.2 and 2.3.
-Data memory values are stored as 64-bit double
+Data memory values are stored as 64-bit double precision floating point values.
+Both instruction and data values are stored in the binary format in little-endian byte order.